ajking98/cinchApp/Pods/CardParts/README.md

 }
 ```

+_Note:_ `RxCocoa` is required for `BehaviorRelay`, thus you must import it wherever you may find yourself using it.

 # Architecture

 There are two major parts to the card parts framework.
 The first is the `CardsViewController` which will display the cards.
 It is responsible for displaying cards in the proper order and managing the lifetime of the cards.
 The second major component is the cards themselves which are typically instances of `CardPartsViewController`.
 Each instance of `CardPartsViewController` displays the content of a single card, using one or more card parts (more details later).